Binoculars Buying Guide and Night Vision Guide

 Field-of-view is the size of an area that can be viewed using the binoculars.
 For example, if two people were standing 1000 yards away from you with one to your left and one to your right, and the distance between the two people was 350 feet, then your field-of-view would be 350ft at 1000 yards while looking through the binoculars.
 Generally, higher powered binoculars give you a smaller field-of-view and the opposite is true for lower powered binoculars.
 Field-of-view may also be expressed in degrees, which is called the angular field.
 To convert angular field to the more practical linear field, multiply the angular field by 52.5.

 What are lens coatings?

 Ever look at a lake with the sun shining on it?
 Did you notice the glare coming off the water?
 Well, that’s what happens to binoculars that don’t have coated lenses.
 The lens coatings help to remove any glare and allow as much light as possible to enter the optics.
-The more expensive brands will have multiple coatings on ALL the lenses which will help to give the brightest and clearest images.
+The more expensive brands will have multiple coatings on ALL the lenses which will help produce the brightest and clearest images possible.

 There are 4 levels of coating:

 Coated: A single layer on at least one lens.

 Fully-Coated: A single layer on all air-to-glass surfaces.